Just January

 4. Keep bird feeders filled.

-5. Keep on top of watering plants in greenhouse and house.
-Stay vigilant for signs of pests or disease.
+5. Stay on top of watering plants in greenhouse and house.
+Be vigilant for signs of pests or disease.

 6. Set aside seed and plant catalogs for making plans for next year’s growing seasons.